 Birds might seem harmless, beautiful and even majestic out there in the wild, but they can be a real nuisance when they invade your property.

 Although they are not directly harmful to humans (mostly) and will generally coexist peacefully with us, they can cause a lot of problems when present in large numbers near human inhabitations.
-It is these problems caused by birds that make us forget their beauty and splendour and regard them as pests that need to be gotten rid of.
+It is these problems caused by birds that make us forget their beauty and splendour and regard them as pests that need to dealt with.

 A number of problems are associated with an avian infestation.
 Here are the major ones: